Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Bottom Line:

 I didn’t get any of those notes — though I got all of them at one point or another with other entries.
 In this case, all I got was the thinness.
-It’s too bad, because I had high hopes for Frostie, which was actually making root beer back when sasafrass was legal.
+It’s too bad because I had high hopes for Frostie, which was actually making root beer back when sassafrass was legal.

 Unfortunately, their current recipe just doesn’t have much of anything to it.